 Patient Falls: Zero Tolerance

-A fall is defined as an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.
-A fall may result in an injury, and these injuries may be fatal or non-fatal though most are non-fatal (World Health Organization (WHO), 2018).
+A fall is defined as an event that results in a person coming to rest inadvertently on the ground or floor or other lower level.
+A fall may result in an injury, and these injuries may be fatal or non-fatal though most are non-fatal (World Health Organization (WHO, 2018).

 The elderly/frail patient is NOT the only patient at-risk for falling in a healthcare facility.
 ANY patient, of any age, and with any physical ability can be at-risk for falls due to physiological changes from: